testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 1. Fork this repository
 2. Clone your forked repository
+3. Make sure you have the right version of [pnpm](https://pnpm.io/) installed with one of these options:
+   1. Using Node [corepack built-in feature](https://nodejs.org/docs/latest-v16.x/api/corepack.html#enabling-the-feature) with `corepack enable`
+   2. [Installing pnpm manually](https://pnpm.io/installation) with a version supported as indicated in the `engines.pnpm` field of our `package.json`
-3. Run `npm install` to install corresponding dependencies
+4. Run `pnpm install` to install corresponding dependencies
-4. Create a branch for your PR named like `pr/your-branch-name` (you can do this through git CLI with `git checkout -b pr/your-branch-name`)
+5. Create a branch for your PR named like `pr/your-branch-name` (you can do this through git CLI with `git checkout -b pr/your-branch-name`)

 > Tip: Keep your `main` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: